Herbert373/VCReady/README.md

 ## What this is

-VCReady is a working Streamlit prototype built for the HKUST(GZ) Red Bird MPhil application portfolio.
+VCReady is a working Streamlit prototype.
 A founder fills in their background, project, evidence, and funding goal.
 The app simulates a sharp early-stage VC, generates 7 pressure-test questions, and, after the founder answers, returns a structured Founder Reflection Report with scores and concrete advice.

 ## Why it exists